AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/errors.md

 1. When a wrong authority endpoint is provided.
 Details: ClientAuthError: `openid_config_error`: Could not retrieve endpoints.
 Check your authority and verify the .well-known/openid-configuration endpoint returns the required endpoints.

-Ensure that the authority provided matches the authority in your azure app registration.
+Ensure that the authority provided matches the authority in your azure app registration or the `common`, `consumers` or `organizations` endpoints.
 ```javascript
 const config = {
     auth: {